slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 ## Creating the Components

+We can split the components into two categories: data sources and visualizations.

 ### Data Sources

 These Components will fetch data from external sources, and output raw JSON which can be fed into